James-Harkins/monetary_metals_challenge/README.md

 # Hello Bill and KC!

-## Thank you again for the opportunity to interview today for the position at Monetary Metals.

 To take a look at the results, please feel free to clone down this repo and run `node index.js` from the command line, assuming that you have Node installed.

 This will return the full `results` object.
 You will see that some of the values appear generic at this level, so I have included some additional log statements at the end of `index.js` (lines 157 and 158) to print these values specifically.

-It was a pleasure meeting with you both and I look forward to hearing from you soon!
-Please feel free to contact me with any additional questions in the meantime.

 ### Problem: